 My book manuscript-in-progress, Imagining Bharat: Romance, Heroism, and Hindu Nationalism in the Indian Novel, 1880-1930, examines how colonial Indian writers conceptualized and critiqued the emerging idea of India as the mythic Hindu space Bharat at the turn of the twentieth century.
 Analyzing a range of early Indian novels composed primarily in English, Imagining Bharat argues that the genre played a central role in perpetuating the cultural imagining of India as fundamentally Hindu by appropriating elements of indigenous oral and literary traditions alongside key tropes of British Orientalism.
-The study demonstrates the primacy of the early Indian novel in spreading protonationalist ideas, deepening extant understandings of the genre’s development and deployment beginning in the late nineteenth century.
-Authors examined include Bankim Chattopadhyay, Kali Kumar Sinha, Sarath Kumar Ghosh, Siddha Mohana Mitra, Rabindranath Tagore, and Vinayak Damodar Savarkar.
+The study demonstrates the primacy of the early Indian novel in spreading protonationalist ideas, deepening understandings of the genre’s development and deployment beginning in the late nineteenth century.
+The authors I examine include Bankim Chattopadhyay, Kali Kumar Sinha, Sarath Kumar Ghosh, Siddha Mohana Mitra, Rabindranath Tagore, and Vinayak Damodar Savarkar.